kriegaex/Eclipse-Debug-View-Stack-Filter/README.md

 Then I cloned the plugin from the original repo at `git://git.eclipse.org/gitroot/jdt/eclipse.jdt.debug.git`, checked out tag `R4_4_1` and branched off of it.
-I applied the changes, recompiled the plugin, tested and exported it, then deployed it locally to my ECLIPSE_DIR/dropins folder.
+I applied the changes, recompiled the plugin, tested and exported it, then deployed it locally to my *ECLIPSE_DIR/dropins* folder.
 It seems to work nicely.

+## Download and installation

+You can download the patched plugin for Eclipse Luna 4.4.1 from http://scrum-master.de/download/eclipse_debug_stackfilter/org.eclipse.jdt.debug.ui_3.6.300.201412061413.jar.

+Installation is simple: Just copy the JAR into your local *ECLIPSE_DIR/dropins* folder.

 ## Future